 Did we miss one?
 Let us know in the comments below!

-License: The text of "14 Best DIY CNC Router Kits in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Best Desktop CNC Routers & DIY CNC Router Kits" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.